ideascube/ideascube/CONTRIBUTING.md

-# Contributing to ideasbox.lan
+# Contributing to ideastube

-Do you like to make the ideasbox.lan project better?
+Do you like to make the ideastube project better?
 Welcome!
 This document will try to provide guidelines about what and how you can help.